ykelly/Math-253-Assignments/README.md

 # Math 253 Assignments

 This repository will contain *all* your work to be handed in for Math 253.
+You will hand in the work by "pushing" it to the GitHub repository that has been set up for you.

+Make sure you are pushing to the right repository.

 ## Instructions